Azure-For-Everyone/purview-in-a-day/README.md

 To complete this workshow you'll need to have access to an Azure subscription, and be able to install a custom template.

 - An [Azure account](https://azure.microsoft.com/free/), we'll give you a dedicated subscription (Azure Pass) for this workshop.
-- You must have the necessary privileges within your Azure subscription to create resources, perform role assignments, register resource providers (if required), etc.
-- If you have no free account, you can leverage your Azure Pass in your Azure account.
+- If you have no (longer a) free account, you can leverage your Azure Pass in your Azure account.
 Reach out to one of our coaches, and [register Azure Pass here](https://azure.microsoft.com/en-us/pricing/offers/azure-pass/).

 ## :books: Challenge 1